Corporate Officer's Liability for Unpaid Wages - Act Part 11, Section 96

 This section explains the extent of personal liability of a corporate officer or director for unpaid wages.

 96. (1) A person who was a director or officer of a corporation at the time wages of an employee of the corporation were earned or should have been paid is personally liable for up to 2 months' unpaid wages for each employee.

 (2) Despite subsection (1), a person who was a director or an officer of a corporation is not personally liable for

-(a) any liability to an employee under section 63, termination pay or money payable in respect of individual or group terminations, if the corporation is in receivership,
+(a) any liability to an employee under section 63, termination pay or money payable in respect of individual or group terminations, if the corporation

 (2.1) If a corporation that is a talent agency has received wages from an employer on behalf of an employee and fails to pay those wages, less any fees allowed under the regulations, to the employee within the time required under the regulations,